Netruk44/Netruk44.github.io/content/post/godot-navigation/index.md

 ![Navigating to the group menu](./node_groups.png#center)

 In the `Manage Groups` menu, enter in a name for the group ("player" works fine) and click "Add".
-Then find the root node of the player in the middle column, then "Add >" to add the player node to the group.
+Then find the root node of the player in the middle column, then "> Add" to add the player node to the group.

 ![The node group editor](./group_editor.png#center)